 To kiss or not to kiss

 Ah, the dreaded bises.
-I’m yet to get the hang of when to shake hands and when to kiss – and I’ve been living in France for 2 years!
+I’m yet to get the hang of when to shake hands and when to kiss – and I’ve been living in France for over 2 years!
 And don’t even get me started on how many kisses are appropriate.
 Too often have I pulled away too quick, or gone in for a third only to find myself met with an awkward look on the other person’s receding face.
 The safest bet here is to become a master of body language.
 It may make you look a bit stiff, but following the other person’s cues is always going to be a safer bet when in France.
 A nervous wave just won’t do it here.

 Smoking is commonplace